Wang Gang (footballer)

-Wang Gang (王刚 (王剛, Wáng Gāng); born 17 February 1989 in Tianjin) is a Chinese footballer who currently plays for Beijing Guoan.
+Wang Gang (王刚 (王剛, Wáng Gāng); born 17 February 1989 in Tianjin) is a Chinese professional footballer who currently plays at right-back for Chinese Super League club Beijing Guoan.

 Club career

 Wang Gang began his football career with the Tianjin Locomotive youth teams before being called up to the Chinese U17 team where he was part of the squad that won the 2004 AFC U-17 Championship.
 This was followed with inclusion in the team that participated in the 2005 FIFA U-17 World Championship.
 After the tournament he would sign for Portuguese club S.L.
 Benfica initially for one year with the option of a further three.
 At Benfica he would play for their youth team before he moved to third-tier club Chaves.

 Wang transferred to S.C.
 Beira-Mar in 2009.
 He played 26 games during the 2009–10 season, and was a substitute for 24 of the 26 matches he played in, which was the record in 2009-10 season.
 Wang went back to China to play for Shandong Luneng, but was immediately sent on loan to S.C.
 Covilhã of the Portuguese Segunda Liga.
 He returned to Shandong after playing 13 games for S.C.
 Covilhã, scoring one goal.

 On his return to Shandong he was unable to establish himself within the team and on 4 February 2015 he transferred to third tier Portuguese club S.G.
 Sacavenense.
 After only one game he returned back to China to join top tier club Guizhou Renhe on 25 June 2015.
 He go on to make his debut on 27 June 2015, in a league game against Liaoning Whowin in a 2-1 defeat where he also scored his first goal for the club.
 Unfortunately he would be part of the team that was relegated at the end of the 2015 Chinese Super League season.
 He would remain loyal towards the club as they moved locations, renamed themselves Beijing Renhe and gained promotion back into the top tier at the end of the 2016 league season.